Lzip

 lzip is a free, command-line tool for the compression of data; it employs the Lempel–Ziv–Markov chain algorithm (LZMA) with a user interface that is familiar to users of usual Unix compression tools, such as gzip and bzip2.

 Like gzip and bzip2, concatenation is supported to compress multiple files, but the convention is to bundle a file that is an archive itself, such as those created by the tar or cpio Unix programs.
 Lzip can split the output for the creation of multivolume archives.

 The file that is produced by lzip is usually given .lz as its filename extension, and the data is described by the media type application/lzip.

 The lzip suite of programs was written in C++ and C by Antonio Diaz Diaz and is being distributed as free software under the terms of version 2 or later of the GNU General Public License (GPL).

 History

-7-Zip was released in 2000; a tool employing LZMA first became available on Unix-like operating systems in 2004 when a port of the command-line version of 7-Zip (p7zip) was released.
-In the same year, the LZMA SDK became available, which included the program called “lzma_alone”; less than a year later, Lasse Collin released LZMA Utils, which at first only consisted of a set of wrapper scripts implementing a gzip-like interface to lzma_alone.
-In 2008, Antonio Diaz Diaz released lzip, which uses a container format with checksums and magic numbers instead of the raw LZMA data stream, providing a complete Unix-style solution for using LZMA.
-Nevertheless, LZMA Utils was extended to have similar features and then renamed to XZ Utils.
+7-Zip was released for Microsoft Windows in 2000; 7-Zip's LZMA algorithm first became available on Unix-like operating systems in 2004 when the command-line version of 7-Zip (p7zip) was ported.
+In the same year, the LZMA SDK became available, which included the lzma_alone program.
+Less than a year later, Lasse Collin released LZMA Utils, a set of wrapper scripts implementing a gzip-like interface to lzma_alone.
+In 2008 Antonio Diaz Diaz released lzip, which uses a container format with checksums and magic numbers instead of the raw LZMA data stream, providing a complete Unix-style solution for using LZMA.
+In 2009 LZMA Utils was renamed to XZ Utils and implemented its own xz container format with similar features.